robcast/digilib/doc/src/site/markdown/features.md

   so you don't have to create a different image format for online display (TIFF, JPG, PNG, GIF, JPEG2000, and more depending on Java ImageIO support).

+* **IIIF image API**: the digilib server provides [IIIF](http://iiif.io) image API (V1.1) compliant access to your images besides the digilib native server API.

 * **plugins**: there are several Digilib plugins written in Javascript to add functionality to the client side, making use of jQuery features.
 See the [plugins](plugins.html) documentation.

-* **digilib API**: modifiy the settings, write Javascript functions or provide your own Digilib plugins and event handlers.
+* **digilib client API**: modify the settings, write Javascript functions or provide your own Digilib plugins and event handlers.